Baguuc/authoric/docs/routes.md

 + User have to have the "permissions:get" permission

 Query parameters:
-+ session_id - Required, ID of login session retrieved from POST /user route
++ session_token - Required, token of login session retrieved from POST /user route
-+ auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)
 + order_in - Optional, order in which the data should be returned in (default: desc)
-+ limit - Optional, describes how much rows should be returned (default: None)
-+ with_name - Optional, filters what name the retrieved permission will have (default: retrieves any)
++ page - Optional, the data is returned in pages, max 10 entries per page.
+This parameter indicates which page to fetch.

 ### POST /permissions
 Creates a permission